Profile: Anna Leonard

 What was your personal motivation to plant your first forest?

 Anna: We were motivated by the fact that participation of schools and neighborhood in the Tiny Forests is essential.
 Contact with nature is a first step towards caring for nature and environment.
-Together with the advantages for biodiversity, planting a tiny forest was an offer we could not resist!
+Together with the advantages for biodiversity and climate, planting a tiny forest was an offer we could not resist!

 Can you describe the surroundings of your first forest, what type of place did you convert?